DomenLee/engine-ui/docs/markdown/advanced-usage.en-US.md

 ### Adapt to PC Browsers

-Vant is a mobile-first component library, if you want to use Vant in PC browsers, you can use the [@vant/touch-emulator](https://github.com/vant-ui/vant/tree/dev/packages/vant-touch-emulator) module.
+GHBUI is a mobile-first component library, if you want to use GHBUI in PC browsers, you can use the [@vant/touch-emulator](https://github.com/vant-ui/vant/tree/dev/packages/vant-touch-emulator) module.
 This module will automatically convert the mouse events of the PC browser into the touch events of the mobile browser.

 ```bash
 # Install